maxhostetter-eng/Nba-Performance-Analysis/README.md

 # NBA Team Performance Analysis

-Uses 30 years of NBA team data (1996–2026) to answer: **do teams win as many games as their stats say they should?**
+Uses 30 years of NBA team data (1996–2026) to answer: **do teams win as many games as their team stats say they should?**

-A Ridge Regression model predicts expected wins from 17 offensive and defensive stats.
+A Ridge Regression model predicts expected wins from 17 offensive and defensive team stats.
 The gap between actual and predicted wins — the **residual** — reveals which teams and coaches consistently over- or underperformed their talent.

 ## Features